 Cooking sprays are a great way to make your stainless steel skillet less sticky.
 However, using cooking spray in a non-stick or ceramic pan isn’t recommended, as it can build up on the cooking surface and, err…, stick.

-So owners of teflon- and ceramic-coated pans should follow Rauch’s second piece of advice, which is to drizzle 1-2 tablespoons of cooking oil in your skillet.
+So owners of PTFE- and ceramic-coated pans should follow Rauch’s second piece of advice, which is to drizzle 1-2 tablespoons of cooking oil in your skillet.
 “Just enough to coat the bottom of your piece or fish, chicken, et al.”